Chapter 4 : Let's Get Grizzly.

 Clothes were going to come off, and soon.

-It had been a while since I had last seen Lucy, and Ivy had gone home already.
-Ed and I exited the bar, stumbling and laughing, his arm around my shoulders, the both of us belting out old 80’s songs we had discovered our shared fondness for.
+Ed and I exited the bar, stumbling and laughing, his arm around my shoulders, the both of us belting out old 90’s songs we had discovered our shared fondness for.

 “So…” Eddie said, coming to a halt and placing both his hands on my shoulders.
 I stared back at him, my breath frosting, my nose starting to go numb.
 The street light behind Ed was making his hair glint gold and red, and his cheeks were flushed a light pink from the cold.
 I felt sick.
 “Your place or mine?”
-He waggled his eyebrows in a cheesy manner, and I giggled.
+His smile was kind and cheesy, and I giggled.

 I placed a finger on my chin and stared up at the dark sky, pretending to give my answer great thought.
 I wasn’t really.
 I didn’t care where it happened at this stage.
 “Eenie, meenie, miney…” I began.